 But we all envy the Steve Jobs and Richard Branson of this world who dared to defy the norm and go their own way.
-I know that the road to success isn’t paved with gold and we writers cannot be all J.K.
+I know that the road to success isn’t paved with gold and us writers cannot be all J.K.
 Rowling, and there are those priorities and duties towards what we hold dear, but mostly what stopping us is fear.
 Fear of failing, of not making it and finding that we burn the bridges in the process and we cannot go back to what it was.
 Fear of creating mayhem to otherwise smooth sailing lives we have.
 Fear of creating troubles that will dig us deeper into the abyss of more uncertainties and financial difficulties.
 And I understand all these because I am one of you.

-I am one of those many who let me chained to the pillar of mediocre, boring, smooth sailing secure (as secure as you can get in this life) existence (and to quote Ms. Brontë directly) with my usual base habit of cowardice I shrink into my sloth like a snail into a shell, and alleged incapacity and impracticability as a pretext to escape action.
+I am one of those many who let me chained to the pillar of mediocre, boring, smooth sailing secure (as secure as you can get in this life) existence (and to quote Ms. Brontë directly) with my usual base habit of cowardice I shrink into my sloth-like a snail into a shell, and alleged incapacity and impracticability as a pretext to escape action.

 All water under the bridge now.
 Better to move on than to linger in the distant past.
 Perhaps one of these days I will have the courage to break free and chase those fantasy of mine so, I will not lie there in my death bed regretting all the things I never dare to do…